Last updated January 02, 2025

 Recognize Early Signs of Autism in Infants to Toddlers

 You can recognize early signs of autism in infants by noticing their activity.
-According to research, earlier autism can be diagnosed as it provides a great outcome in long term.
+According to research, earlier autism can be diagnosed as it provides a great outcome in the long term.
 Early interventions and therapies are the keys to success.

-Parents have a high possibility to notice possible early signs of autism since they spend the most time with their children.
+Parents have a high possibility of noticing possible early signs of autism since they spend the most time with their children.
 Caretakers and preschool teachers also can notice these early signs in a child’s life.
 Parents shouldn’t concentrate on just one aspect of their child’s growth since it’s crucial to understand that every child develops differently.
 Instead, parents should look for signs of autism or other abnormalities in a child’s development.

 Here are some early warning signs for autism that can be visible down by age.